systemd/systemd/docs/CODING_STYLE.md

   concept.
 It's also OK to store data that is inherently global in global variables, for example data parsed from command lines, see below.

-- If you parse a command line, and want to store the parsed parameters in global variables, please consider prefixing their names with `arg_`.
-We have been following this naming rule in most of our tools, and we should continue to do so, as it makes it easy to identify command line parameter variables, and makes it clear why it is OK that they are global variables.

 - When exposing public C APIs, be careful what function parameters you make `const`.
 For example, a parameter taking a context object should probably not